Black History Month

 Art & Hue has reimagined the poster to make Earl Cameron the star of the film, which he truly is.

-Dame Shirley Bassey has the unique distinction of singing more than one Bond theme, in fact performing three – Moonraker, Diamonds Are Forever, and of course the bombastic Goldfinger.
+Dame Shirl has the unique distinction of singing more than one Bond theme, in fact performing three – Moonraker, Diamonds Are Forever, and of course the bombastic Goldfinger.

 All composed by John Barry, Goldfinger was written by Barry with lyrics by Joan Collins‘ husband at the time Anthony Newley.
 Packed full of powerful brass, the song ended on such a long note that it was reported that Shirley nearly fainted to sustain it during recording.

-Renowned for her glamorous outfits and idiosyncratic hand movements, Dame Shirl had her own prime time entertainment show on BBC1 during the 1970s and she continues to appear in TV specials.
+Renowned for her glamourous outfits and idiosyncratic hand movements, Dame Shirl had her own prime time entertainment show on BBC1 during the 1970s and she continues to appear in TV specials.

 Hits came thick and fast including “Baby Love”, “Where Did Our Love Go”, “Stop!
 In the Name of Love”, “I Hear a Symphony”, “You Can’t Hurry Love”, “You Keep Me Hangin’ On”, “Reflections”, “I Second That Emotion”, “I’m Gonna Make You Love Me”, and many, many more…

-Her music and performances saw Aretha crowned the Queen of Soul before the 1960s came to an end, a title she retained all her life.
+Her music and performances saw her crowned the The Queen of Soul before the 1960s came to an end, a title she retained all her life.

-In later years, Aretha collaborated with contemporary musicians including Annie Lennox and George Michael and was invited to perform at the White House.
+In later years, she collaborated with contemporary musicians including Annie Lennox and George Michael and was invited to perform at the White House.

 Vikki Richards

-Born as Edson Arantes do Nascimento, the nickname Pelé was acquired, and stuck, during his schooldays.
+Born as Edson Arantes do Nascimento, a nickname was acquired, and stuck, during his schooldays.

 The Brazilian footballer made the pinnacle of his sport, becoming the highest-paid player for a time and scoring a World-record beating amount of goals throughout his career.